NewNew Blog PostRead more

 Explore the Tensions

-Where did the experts disagree?
-These unresolved tensions are goldmines.
-They show you where the real thinking lives.
+Where did experts disagree?
+Unresolved tensions show where the real thinking lives.

 6